 Naomi didn’t understand why things were happening the way they did, she just saw that everything she held dear had been taken from her.
 But God was doing something bigger, God had a plan, He just needed Naomi to trust Him.
-In the midst of Naomi’s biggest heartbreak how would she have know that she would be in the lineage of the Savior of the World.
+In the midst of Naomi’s biggest heartbreak, how would she have known that she would be in the lineage of the Savior of the World?

 Father, we know there are times when it feels like the whole world is weighing us down and we don’t understand what you are doing.
 I thank you Lord, for telling us in your word, that someday we will.
 Let us find peace when we put our trust in you, let us not grow bitter when we can’t see your plan or we think when we feel like it’s all falling apart.
 Help us to see clearly and to be able to keep our eyes on you.
 In the name of your most precious Son, Jesus.
 Amen.